-In the household sector, employment is projected to continue increasing, but the pace of increase is likely to moderate gradually.
+In the household sector, employment is projected to continue rising, but the pace of increase is likely to moderate gradually.
 This is because it will become more difficult for labor supply to increase, with labor force participation of women and seniors having advanced to a high degree thus far.
 That said, these developments will lead to an increased tightening of labor market conditions during the course of the economic recovery.
 In this situation, wage growth is expected to increase as a trend, partly reflecting price rises, and employee income is projected to continue increasing.
-Supported by the increase in employee income, private consumption is expected to keep increasing, although the pace of increase is likely to decelerate as the materialization of pent-up demand slows and the positive contribution of the government's various measures wanes.
+Supported by the rise in employee income, private consumption is expected to keep increasing, although the pace of increase is likely to decelerate as the materialization of pent-up demand slows and the positive contribution of the government's various measures wanes.

 In the corporate sector, exports and production are likely to return to an uptrend with overseas economies picking up.
 Inbound tourism demand is expected to continue increasing.
-Corporate profits are likely to follow an improving trend since domestic and external demand is expected to increase and downward pressure stemming from high raw material costs is likely to wane gradually.
+Corporate profits are likely to follow an improving trend since domestic and external demand is expected to increase and downward pressure stemming from high raw material costs is likely to keep waning.
 In this situation, with support from accommodative financial conditions, business fixed investment is projected to continue increasing.
 Toward the end of the projection period, it is expected to be under cyclical adjustment pressure stemming from the accumulation of capital stock, but investment to address labor shortages and investment that is not necessarily responsive to the business cycle, such as that related to decarbonization, are likely to increase steadily.

-Meanwhile, public investment is expected to be more or less flat throughout the projection period, with expenditure related to building national resilience continuing.
+Meanwhile, public investment is likely to keep increasing moderately for the time being, partly due to the effects of large-scale projects.
+Thereafter, although these effects are projected to gradually dissipate, public investment is expected to be more or less flat, with expenditure related to building national resilience continuing.
 Government consumption is expected to decline temporarily in reflection of developments in expenditure related to COVID-19 and then gradually increase in reflection of an uptrend in healthcare and nursing care expenditures.

 Looking at the financial conditions on which the above outlook is based, it is expected that they will remain accommodative as the Bank pursues Quantitative and Qualitative Monetary Easing (QQE) with Yield Curve Control, and that this will support an increase in private demand.2 That is, the environment for external funding, such as bank borrowing and the issuance of CP and corporate bonds, is projected to remain accommodative.
-In this situation, firms' financial positions are likely to follow an improving trend along with an economic recovery.
+In this situation, firms' financial positions are likely to follow an improving trend along with the economic recovery.